carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ## What's a lot?

+(FIXME) it looks like the -- below doesn't register as two separat - -.
+Which produces an error if you only have one.

 > ## Type along the following commands:
 > Let's try getting tweet counts for each of these common English words:
-> - !twarc2 counts --text "dog" --granularity "day"
+> - !twarc2 counts --text "dog" - -granularity "day"
-> - !twarc2 counts --text "cat" --granularity "day"
+> - !twarc2 counts --text "cat" - -granularity "day"
-> - !twarc2 counts --text "amazon" --granularity "day"
+> - !twarc2 counts --text "amazon" - -granularity "day"
-> - !twarc2 counts --text "right" --granularity "day"
+> - !twarc2 counts --text "right" - -granularity "day"
-> - !twarc2 counts --text "good" --granularity "day"
+> - !twarc2 counts --text "good" - -granularity "day"
 > >
 > > ## Solution
 > >